Tameka Yallop

-Tameka Yallop (/təˈmiːkəˈjæləp/ tə-MEE-kə-YAL-əp; Butt; born 16 June 1991) is an Australian professional soccer player who plays as a midfielder for Brisbane Roar in the A-League Women.
+Tameka Yallop (/təˈmiːkə ˈjæləp/ tə-MEE-kə-_-YAL-əp; Butt; born 16 June 1991) is an Australian professional soccer player who plays as a midfielder for Wellington Phoenix in the A-League Women.
 She has previously played for the Boston Breakers in the WPSL Elite; 1.
 FFC Frankfurt in the German Frauen-Bundesliga; Iga F.C.
 Kunoichi in the Japanese Nadeshiko League; Mallbackens in the Swedish Damallsvenskan; Brisbane Roar in the former W-League; West Ham United in the FA Women's Super League; and Brann in the Norwegian Toppserien.
 She has been a member of the Australia women's national team since 2007.

 Early life

 Yallop was born in Orange, New South Wales and moved with her family to the Gold Coast at five years of age.
 She started playing junior football at Five years of age for Mudgeeraba Soccer Club in the local Gold Coast league and attended All Saints Anglican School throughout her upbringing.